Chrysler New Yorker: 1963–1964

-The 1963 model year New Yorker used Chrysler's wholly redesigned body with only the windshield showing traces of the previous Forward Look designs.
+The 1963 New Yorker used Chrysler's wholly redesigned body, with only the windshield showing traces of the previous Forward Look designs.
 However, platform changes were minimal, with just a switch from 12-inch "Total Contact" to Bendix-made 11-inch Duo-Servo brakes.

-A new, more luxurious Salon four-door hardtop was added at midyear as a trim package in the U..
-Engine output was 340 hp and the wheelbase was 122 in.
+A new, more luxurious Salon four-door hardtop was added midway through the model year as a trim package in the U.S. Engine output was 340 hp and the wheelbase was 122 in.

-Chrysler sales increased 1963 due to introducing a five-year/50,000-mile warranty, a business practice unmatched by the competitors in the 1960s.
+Chrysler sales increased in 1963 due to introducing a five-year/50,000-mile warranty, a business practice unmatched by its competitors in the 1960s.

 Changes for the 1964 model year included a new grille, a larger rear window, and small tailfins giving the car a boxier look from the side.
 Canadians were given the choice of a new two-door hardtop, while Americans continued with the Salon option for the four-door pillarless hardtop.
 A convertible body style was no longer offered.